lilinglu/Configure-a-Jupyter-Data-Science-Notebook-Server-on-AWS/README.md

    `tmux` `docker pull jupyter/datascience-notebook

+    If we see the `Status: Downloaded newer image for jupyter/datascience-notebook:latest` at the end, we got the correct         Docker image.
 5. Running the correct Docker image as a container.

-   `docker run -p 443:8888 -v /home/ubuntu:/home/jovyan jupyter/datascienc-notebook` *we will get a token here*
+   `docker run -p 443:8888 -v /home/ubuntu:/home/jovyan jupyter/datascienc-notebook`

+   *we will get a token here* **`token=b524ae0c6f5e2f5c77104738179185b74bd09f75f394f4f5`**
 6. Now we can visit our own own jupyter data science notebook page with the token.

-   URL: <IPv4 Public IP>:443  and enter your token
+   go to the page `<IPv4 Public IP>:443` and enter the token